 Premature Vascular Aging in Women following an In Vitro Fertilization Pregnancy

-The purpose of this research study is to evaluate if women who have had a pregnancy conceived through IVF exhibit increased blood pressure compared with women who did not have an IVF pregnancy one-to-five years earlier.
-To answer this, we will recruit: 1) Women with a prior IVF pregnancy 1-5 years earlier; 2) Women with a healthy pregnancy conceived through spontaneous (unassisted) conception 1-5 years earlier.
-Main inclusion/exclusion: 1) Age 18-45 years 2) Non-smoking 3) Not currently taking medications to treat high blood pressure or cholesterol 4) Not currently pregnant or wishing to become pregnant in the next 3 months
+Women who conceive using in vitro fertilization (IVF) may be at increased risk for the development of high blood pressure after pregnancy, a leading risk factor for the development of heart disease.
+How high blood pressure may develop following a pregnancy conceived through IVF is not known but changes in blood vessel function may be involved.
+Therefore, the purpose of this research study is to evaluate if women who have had a pregnancy conceived through IVF exhibit increased blood pressure and reduced blood vessel dysfunction compared with women who did not have an IVF pregnancy one-to-five years earlier.
+To answer this, we will recruit: 1) Women with a prior IVF pregnancy 1-5 years earlier; 2) Women with a healthy pregnancy conceived through natural (unassisted) conception.
+This study will involve one visit to the CU Anschutz Campus.
+Compensation is provided.

 Ultrasound of blood vessels, blood draw, 24-hour blood pressure monitoring, body composition and bone mineral density testing